What to give for a bar or bat mitzvah.

 No, this is only a law that makes them an adult in the religious world.

 So, Why Are Gifts are A Big Deal?
+And what to give for a bar or bat mitzvah?

 You see, as you've just read-- this isn’t just a regular party that you’ve been invited to where the music is great, there is plenty of food and drinks, and the dancing out of control.